"CUA STUDIES in EARLY CHRISTIANITY"

 William E. Klingshirn is an Editor of the journal Traditio, and serves on the Editorial Committee of both "Translated Texts for Historians," published by Liverpool University Press, and The Library of Early Christianity.

-Philip Rousseau is a member of the Editorial Advisory Board of the Journal of Late Antiquity, a Consulting Editor for the Australian series "Early Christian Studies," and a member of the advisory team assisting with the Historical Guide to the Reception of Augustine, edited by Karla Pollmann, Mark Vessey, and Willemien Otten, to be published by Oxford University Press (probably in four volumes) in 2012.
+Philip Rousseau is a member of the Editorial Advisory Board of the Journal of Late Antiquity, a Consulting Editor for the Australian series "Early Christian Studies," and a member of the advisory team assisting with the Historical Guide to the Reception of Augustine, edited by Karla Pollmann, Mark Vessey, and Willemien Otten, to be published by Oxford University Press.